StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 StackStorm to load these new values by running
 `st2ctl reload --register-configs`

+## Sensor & Port 5000 & Networking

+The LogicMonitor Pack launches a sensor (a Flask server) on port 5000.
+Be sure to modify your network settings to allow internet traffic to reach port 5000 on the machine on which StackStorm has been installed.

 ## LogicMonitor REST API Access ID and Key

-As mentioned, the LogicMonitor Pack comes with a number of Actions that make REST requests to your LogicMonitor Portal using the [LogicMonitor Python SDK](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/) .
+As mentioned, the LogicMonitor Pack comes with a number of Actions (listed further below) that make REST requests to your LogicMonitor Portal using the [LogicMonitor Python SDK](https://www.logicmonitor.com/support-files/rest-api-developers-guide/sdks/docs/) .
 Therefore, it requires a valid [LogicMonitor API Access ID and Access Key](https://www.logicmonitor.com/support/settings/users-and-roles/api-tokens)